Maanav-G/Netflix-Wrapped/README.md

 - Time spent watching by month (Line Graph)
 - Top 5 most watched shows

+## Instructions
+1. Download this extension on the Google Chrome Store from here
+2. Open up Netflix and log into your account
+3. Head over to your viewing activity page via netflix.com/viewingactivity
+4. Click on the `Netflix Wrapped` extension on your toolbar and simply click the `WRAPPED` button Now just give it a minute or so (depending on how much Netflix you watch) and your Netflix Wrapped dashboard will (should) open up.

 <br/>

 ## Overview

+Essentially, when you click the `WRAPPED` button, the extension first fetches the user's viewing history from Netflix's `Shakti` API and then aggregates it into an array.
+From there, it sends the aggregated data to my `AWS Lambda Function` through the `API Gateway` which then returns the analyzed statistics back to the extension.

 <p style="text-align:center;" align="center">
   <img style="width: 100%; background: white;" src="./files/struct.svg">
 </p>

+Then it simply injects all that data into the dashboard.

 <br/>